-Package includes vehicle facility according to the need of people visiting.
-We can arrange the car, jeep, costar and bus for the travelling.
+Package includes vehicle facilities according to the need of people visiting.
+We can arrange the Flights, car, jeep, costar, and bus for traveling.
 All vehicles are luxury to travel with AC

-APPLICABLE FEES: Our package includes all applicable fees during seven days sight-seeing.
+Our package includes all applicable fees for seven days sight-seeing.
 That includes entry fee to visit Historical world heritage site, sunrise view, mountain flight, religious places visit, and educational zone visit.

-Autumn (mid Sept to mid Dec) and spring (March to May) are the best seasons for the Annapurna sunrise Trek.
+Autumn (mid-Sept to mid-Dec) and spring (March to May) are the best seasons for the Annapurna Sunrise Trek.
 The weather is sunny and warm, with outstanding views.
 Winter (Dec, Jan, Feb) is also good for this Trek, only colder (obviously).
-The trekking routes are crowded during Spring and Autumn but during winter the routes are not packed and we could enjoy rather best of nature.
+The trekking routes are crowded during Spring and Autumn but during winter the routes are not packed and we could enjoy rather the best of nature.

 we will be warmly greeted by a representative from Everest Trek Nepal.
-After completion of our custom formalities (Visa, etc), we pick up our luggage and look for our representative with Everest Trek Nepal Trekking display board at the arrival gate.
-We will be then escorted to 3 star Hotel Yellow pagoda or similar rating hotels in Kathmandu.
-After check in, we can either take a rest or hang around in the city or visit Everest Trek Nepal’s office.
+After completion of our custom formalities (Visa, etc), we pick up our luggage and look for our representative with the Everest Trek Nepal Trekking display board at the arrival gate.
+We will be then escorted to 5-star Hotel Yak & Yeti or similar rating hotels in Kathmandu.
+After check-in, we can either take a rest or hang around in the city or visit Everest Trek Nepal’s office.
 In the evening, there will be a welcome dinner hosted by Everest Trek Nepal at The Ship Restaurant Bar & Lounge.
 For dinner, you will be served excellent authentic Nepalese cuisine which will introduce you to the Nepalese food culture.

 Day 02: Kathmandu: Sightseeing and Trek Preparation